Point Park University: Student government

-WPPJ
+WPPJ-AM student-run radio

-WPPJ (670 AM) is Point Park University's campus radio station.
+WPPJ (670 AM) is Point Park University's student-run radio station.
 This unlicensed carrier-current station was established in 1967 and is known as "The Voice of Point Park".
 It is a co-curricular activity for students with an interest in radio, news, sports, contemporary/popular music, media sales and promotions.
 WPPJ also serves as a training facility for students of any major who desire a career in professional broadcasting.
 The station is an open-format college radio station, playing primarily indie rock and hip-hop, with a fair number of sports and talk radio shows.
 The music department charts independent artists with CMJ.

 Athletics

 The Point Park athletic teams are called the Pioneers.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) since the 2012–13 academic year.
-The Pioneers previously competed in the defunct American Mideast Conference from 1999–2000 to 2011–12 (when the conference dissolved).
+The university is a member of the National Collegiate Athletic Association (NCAA), where they compete in Division II.
+The Pioneers are members of the Mountain East Conference (MEC) since the 2024–25 academic year.
+The Pioneers were previously a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC) from 2012–13 to 2023–24; as well as a member of the defunct American Mideast Conference from 1999–2000 to 2011–12 (when the conference dissolved).

-Point Park competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field; while women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball; and co-ed sports include competitive cheer, competitive dance and eSports.
+Point Park competes in 16 intercollegiate varsity sports.
+Men's sports include baseball, basketball, cross country, golf, soccer and track & field; women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball; and co-ed sports include competitive cheer, competitive dance and eSports.
 Baseball is the dominant sport of the university, bringing home the most championships.